Tom Wintringham: Political career and the Spanish Civil War

+In 1935, he wrote The Coming World War, which was published both in the UK and the USA.
+In it, he predicted an inevitable world war between the imperialist powers and the USSR, most likely beginning with a conflict over Manchuria; that it would be primarily a mechanised conflict and therefore susceptible to revolutionary action by the working class.

 At the start of the Spanish Civil War, Wintringham went to Barcelona as a journalist for the Daily Worker, but he joined and eventually commanded the British Battalion of the International Brigades.
 Some socialist commentators have credited him with the whole idea of "international" brigades.
 He also had an affair with a US journalist, Kitty Bowler, whom he later married.

 In February 1937 he was wounded in the Battle of Jarama.
 While injured in Spain he became friends with Ernest Hemingway, who based one of his characters upon him.
 He spent some months as a machine gun instructor.
 When he returned to the battalion the next summer he contracted typhoid, was again wounded at Quinto in August 1937 and was repatriated in October.
 His later book English Captain is based on these experiences.

-In 1938, the Communist Party condemned Kitty Bowler as a Trotskyist spy but he refused to leave her: he quit the party instead.
-He came to mistrust the party's subservience to Joseph Stalin's Soviet Union and Comintern.
+In 1938, the Communist Party condemned Kitty Bowler as a Trotskyist spy but he refused to leave her, quitting the party instead.
+He came to mistrust the Party's subservience to Joseph Stalin's Soviet Union and Comintern.
 Back in England, Tom Hopkinson recruited him to work for the magazine Picture Post.